Nas103/git_github/CONTRIBUTING.md

-# Contributing to iOS Developer
+# Contributing to iOS Development

 We'd love to have your help with contributing to iOS developer!
 By participating in this project, you agree to follow the guidelines in our [Code of Conduct](CODE_OF_CONDUCT.md).